 Verified and Tested 03/24/2015

-You have locked yourself out of your server from too many login attempts that have failed either due to a bad password or other means.
-You know you have cPHulk running on the server and there’s a good possibility it is now blocking you because you did not put your IP in the whitelist.
+You have locked yourself out of your server from too many login attempts that have failed due to a wrong password or other means.
+You know you have cPHulk running on the server, and there’s a good possibility it is now blocking you because you did not put your IP in the whitelist.
 How do you fix it?
 Follow the steps below!